dsuarez01/minfer-python/README.md

 Benchmarking inference on (decoder-only) LLM models.

-Kernels written using Triton and CUDA as the underlying backend.
+Kernels written using CUDA as the underlying backend.

 Currently the kernels are stubs, and they successfully compile as tested on my university cluster setup.